 The M.H.
 Dutch Salmon Greater Gila Wild and Scenic River Act

 The Greater Gila watershed, including the San Francisco River and other main tributaries, comprises the largest remaining network of naturally flowing river segments in the Southwestern United States.
-New Mexicans treasure the Gila because it provides unique and memorable experiences for families to cherish, spectacular scenery and wildlife habitat, abundant cultural resources, the integrity of an important water source, and countless traditional uses.
+New Mexicans treasure the Gila because it provides unique and memorable outdoor experiences for families, spectacular scenery and wildlife habitat, and the foundation of a rural economy including farming, grazing, and recreation.
+Protecting the river protects abundant cultural resources, the integrity of an important water source, and countless traditional uses.

 To ensure future generations can enjoy the Gila like we have - and like so many generations of New Mexicans have - we need to take action to protect it.
 Designating portions of the Gila River and its watershed as Wild and Scenic Rivers will protect one of the nation's most iconic and treasured rivers, as well as the immense recreational and agricultural economies that rely on it.

-That's why we are proud to release a discussion draft of our legislation that would designate segments of the Gila and certain other rivers in the Gila and San Francisco basins as Wild and Scenic.
+That's why we are proud to introduce legislation that would designate segments of the Gila, some of its tributaries, and certain other rivers in the Gila National Forest as Wild and Scenic.
 This proposal will bolster the local outdoor economy, protect the area's rich beauty and wildlife, and enhance water quality while protecting existing uses.
 This proposal prohibits involuntary condemnation of private property, and preserves not only private property rights but also water rights, existing irrigation and water delivery operations, grazing permits, public land access, and the ability to restore the health of our rivers and forests.

-Our draft legislation was developed in response to the large amount of feedback provided by community members, private landowners, outdoor recreation enthusiasts, local officials, farmers and ranchers, and others.
-To gather further input from the community, we ask you -- who live by, work in, and enjoy this treasured landscape -- to provide your feedback.
-To do so, you can access the draft legislation and maps as well as other helpful information below.
-Please email your comments to email@example.com or send written information to Gila Comments, Office of U.S. Senator Tom Udall, 201 N. Church Street, Suite 201B, Las Cruces, NM 88001.
+We will continue to accept feedback from those who live by, work in, and enjoy this treasured landscape until markup of the bill in the Senate.
+You can access the legislative text, maps, and other helpful information below.
+Please email your comments to firstname.lastname@example.org or mail them to Gila Comments, Office of U.S. Senator Tom Udall, 201 N. Church Street, Suite 201B, Las Cruces, NM 88001.

 Legislative History and Process: